SLO

 How is it possible to live 47 years without earthly food?

 Only God has the answer to this.
 “For with God nothing is impossible” (Lk 1:37).
-In people such as Magdalena Gornik, He has been shown that He is the Creator and that natural laws operating in the human body are subject to Him.
+In people such as Magdalena Gornik, He has shown that He is the Creator and that natural laws operating in the human body are subject to Him.
 When God is at work, the person retains all physical, psychological, and spiritual strength at all times and carries out his own daily obligations.
 And so it was with Magdalena Gornik for 47 years, that is, until her death.
-The science cannot explain this phenomenon.
-It has also been known to have occurred in the lives of other saints – St. Nicholas of Flüe lived without food for 20 years; St. Lidwina of Schiedama, 28 years; Theresa Neumann, 36 years; Matha Robin, 53 years.
+Science cannot explain this phenomenon.
+It has also been known to have occurred in the lives of other saints – St. Nicholas of Flüe lived without food for 20 years; St. Lidwina of Schiedam, 28 years; Therese Neumann, 36 years; Mathe Robin, 53 years.

 Why mystical suffering?